amirzaei1367/intern2023/text_2_sql/README.md

 the 7B-chat variant was used.
 For more information about these models go here:
 [https://about.fb.com/news/2023/07/llama-2/](url)

+The folder resumedb is the django project folder that contains all of the files needed to run the the text to sql and topic modeling service.
+The weights and the data used for training and evaluation are not included.
+To download the weights of the model go here [https://huggingface.co/meta-llama/Llama-2-7b-hf](url)

 views.py contains the the endpoints for both the TopicExtractionService as well as the TextToSqlService.

 Visit the official Llama2 repository for more information and examples on how to finetune Llama2.